 SPRINT DISTANCE: 500M POOL SWIM – 20 KM BIKE – 5 KM RUN

 TRY-A-TRI: 250M POOL SWIM – 10 KM BIKE – 2.5 KM RUN

-We will start with the sprint distance (500m) first and once all sprint distance has completed with their 10 laps/20 lengths, we will begin the 250m (try-a-tri) distance swim (5 laps/10 lengths)
+We will start with the Try-A-Tri distance (250m) first and once all Try-A-Tri distance has completed with their 5 laps/10 lengths, we will begin the 500m Sprint distance swim (10 laps/20 lengths) + Relay.

-All Sprint Relay participants will start in the first heat (4 team’s swimmers with similar swim times per lane).
+All Sprint Relay participants will start AFTER ALL THE TRY-A-TRI swimmers are done (4 team’s swimmers with similar swim times per lane).
 Relay Swimmers will exit the pool after their 500m swim, cross the timing mat (to end swim time) and proceed to the relay exchange (swim to bike) at the bike racks.
 Once the relay cyclist receives the ankle timing chip, they may remove their bike from the bike rack and walk bike (no bike riding) to the mount area.
 Cyclists must stay at their bike for the relay exchange but not remove their bike until they have the timing chip ankle strap secure on their left ankle.

 For your safety, No IPODs/MP3’s are allowed.
 (Anyone caught wearing IPODs/MP3 players, etc. will be disqualified.)

 Important Bike Rules!